stylus-education/superheroes-python/README.md

-# Build Circle Superheroes tech test
+# stylus Superheroes tech test

 Superheroes and Supervillains are always battling it out, but how do we know who wins?
 This repo contains a function that gives us that answer.